TomLiDev/mildew-detector/README.md

 - https://www.datacamp.com/tutorial/line-plots-in-matplotlib-with-python - Used for customising and creating line plots.

-- https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python - Used for reference to rounding figures
+- https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python - Used for reference to rounding figures.

+- https://stackoverflow.com/questions/28576203/how-to-count-the-number-of-pixels-of-a-certain-color-in-python - Used for guidance on creating a function to count number of coloured pixels.

 ## Acknowledgements